pieroproietti/penguins-eggs/sourceforge/files/iso/debian/buster/proxmox-ve/README.md

 # Proxmox VE 6.3

-In the lite-ve and incubator versions, there is a pre-configured VM with a TinyCore iso boot image, a Linux version with a 16 MB graphical user interface.
+In the pve and incubator versions, there is a pre-configured VM with a TinyCore iso boot image, a Linux version with a 16 MB graphical user interface.

 You can see the virtual machine running simply by logging in as root on proxmox and booting it even without installing the system.